ramrom/rams_dot_files/cheatsheets/kotlin_cheatsheet.md

 - official home - https://kotlinlang.org/
 - https://learnxinyminutes.com/kotlin/

-## FEATURES
-- `sealed` keyword - inheritance of sealed classes and interfaces must be known at compile time, so in same package/module
-- `interface` keyword - similar to java interface
-    - cannot be instaniated directly, cannot contain state, can write default method implementations
-- `?` after a type means variable can contain a null
-    - by default a variable cannot contain null
-    - e.g. `var s: String? = "abc"` means s can be null
-- `data class` - primarily to hold data, very similar to scala `case class`

 ## SYNTAX
-- `it` - syntax sugar special variable for lambda expressions with a single parameter
-    ```kotlin
-    val list = listOf("a", "b", "c")
-    list.forEach { println(it) } // prints a, b, c
-    list.forEach { item -> println(item) } // same as above
-    ```
 ```kotlin
 print("Hello, World!") // print without newline
 println("Hello, World!") // print to console